Davi-S/caad-erp/README.md

 ![Home page.](/images/caad-erp-frontend-home-page.png)

 This repository contains the React frontend application for the CAAD ERP system.
-It is currently in active development and primarily features a Point of Sale (POS) wizard as a proof of concept.

 The frontend is designed to consume the CAAD ERP FastAPI backend, providing a streamlined, user-friendly interface for processing sales and managing inventory.

+It is currently in active development.

 ## Current Features